 Sort out your rental before you’re island-side to get the best price. rentalcars.com simplifies the process at lower cost and can match you with the right vehicle for your adventure.

-Primitive camping, also referred to as backcountry camping, involves camping in remote areas with limited/no amenities.
+Wild camping, also referred to as backcountry camping, involves camping in remote areas with limited/no amenities.
+This is the most authentic way to travel in Hawaii, but unfortunately, it ain’t easy.

 While it sounds super wild and exciting, there are a few things you should know before setting up your tent just anywhere in Hawaii.
 Campsites may feel like primitive camping as you’ll get to wake up on isolated, remote utopian environments, but it still comes with strict rules that you need to follow.